fernandopelacini/TRSB.TranslationPortal/README.md

 VerifyPasswordHash(password, hash, salt);
 ```
 This protects user credentials even if the database were compromised.

-🔧 Strategy Pattern (Translation Engines)
-The system includes two translation engines:

-ReverseEngine → reverses text

-UppercaseEngine → converts text to uppercase

-~~A TranslationEngineSelector chooses the engine based on the user’s organization:~~

-~~Alpha → Reverse~~

-~~Beta → Uppercase~~

-A TranslationEngineSelector chooses a engine randomly:

-Reverse => Original text is reversed.
-UpperCase => Original text is converted to uppercase.
-Rotate => Text is replace using an old chiper technique.

-Used in CompleteTranslationRequestHandler.

-✔️ Features

-User:
-- Register (auto‑assigned to Alpha or Beta)
-- Login (email OR username)
-- Logout

-Translation Requests
-- Submit new request
-- View own requests (“Mes demandes”)
-- View translation details
-- Complete translation (API)
-- Organization isolation

-Processing Behavior (Simplified for Prototype)
-The test requires three statuses: Soumise, En traitement, Complétée.
-For simplicity, the translation is processed synchronously when the user clicks Traiter.
-The request briefly enters En traitement internally, then immediately becomes Complétée.
-In a real production system, this step would be handled by a background worker or queue.
-This simplification is intentional and aligns with the test’s guideline to keep things simple.

-- Patterns
-- Strategy Pattern
-- Mediator Pattern (MediatR)
-- Repository Pattern
-- DTOs
-- FluentValidation

 🧭 Input Validation (FluentValidation)
 All user‑provided data is validated before processing: